 Pollution in Japan

-This is the cleanest of the four.
-People are much more environmentally aware here.
+Japan is the cleanest of the four.
+People are much more environmentally aware here and there is more order.
 The streets are generally clean and the public bus drivers turn off their buses at red lights to conserve resources.

 Much of Japan's improvements with the environment were due to its problems in the 50's and 60's.
 Despite its improvements it does still burn waste, but then again is burning waste worse than putting it in a landfill?